St Anton Snowboarding

 After a long morning of shredding, have an on-mountain lunch at the top of the Arlenmahder lift at the Ulmer Hutte, or find the Hospizalm.
 Plus, make sure to ride over to the village of Stuben to have lunch at Berghaus Stueben.

-For apres ski, check out the reknowned Krazy Kanguruh and then Moosewirt, both located about 400m vertical up on the mountain above the Galzigbahn Tram station.
-For nightlife, try the newer Murrmel, the Piccadilly / Post Keller in the Post Hotel, the Kandahar Club across from the Piccadilly, the Underground Pub or the laid back locals joint called Platz l.
+Similarly, the nightlife scene has changed as well.
+Some of these changes are the result regulations prohibiting ski boots in town past 8pm.
+So, it seems like instead of just partying from apres ski straight into dance clubs, there seems to be a break in the action around 8pm now.
+The lower apres ski bars are now sedated after 8pm.
+The old favorites of Kandahar, Piccadilly and Post Keller are all gone.
+Your best bets are the newer Murrmel, the Underground Pub or the laid back locals joint called Platz l.
 St. Anton is known to attract very hard partying Scandinavians and English who catch first chair and party til 2am.
 You'll most-likely encounter plenty of shredders that party from 3pm-3am and are still out for first chair in the morning.
 Crazy!

-For some local dining between apres and clubbing, try checking out the Fuhrmannstube in St. Anton and also the Alt St. Anton in Nasserein.
+For some local dining between apres and clubbing, try checking out the Fuhrmannstube in St. Anton and also the authentic Alt St. Anton in Nasserein (make a reservation).

-Overall, St. Anton am Arlberg is the 1st most popular snowboard & freeride destination of all 52 snowboarding resorts in Austria.
+Overall, St Anton is the 1st most popular snowboard & freeride destination of all 64 snowboarding resorts in Austria.
+Several of the better snowboarding resorts are nearby St Anton including Lech-Zurs, Warth-Schrocken and Sonnenkopf.